 - What experience do you have presenting?

 - Are you able to attend the conference and present in person?
+Note that remote presentations are unlikely to be considered.

 Only one proposal per person or group.
 Successful proposals will be required to present at the conference (circa 30 minute presentation) and will be given free admission (Maximum of 1 ticket per accepted proposal).